8go/matrix-eno-bot/README.md

 ## Final Thoughts

+- Thanks a lot to the people that have already contributed!
+It is so appreciated! :heart:
 - Enjoy and have fun with it, it is cool, and easily extensible.
 Adjust it to your needs!
 - Pull Requests are welcome :)